 Two Medicine Lake and Upper Two Medicine Lake are beautiful glacial lakes that can be accessed from this entrance.
 These lakes are surrounded by towering mountains in the Lewis & Clark Range.
 Another unique attraction accessible from this entrance is Running Eagle Falls – which was once called Trick Falls.
 A barrier free trail takes you to these falls and once you see them you’ll understand why it was called Trick Falls.

 Many Glacier Entrance

 This entrance can be accessed by traveling north on Hwy 89 for 35 miles from Browning, MT, through Saint Mary, MT, and up to the community of Babb, MT.
-At Babb, you would turn left onto Glacier Route Three and travel for about 8 miles before reaching the Many Glacier Entrance.
-Even though there is no restriction on accessing the Many Glacier Entrance, it would be difficult to access from about mid October through mid May as they do not plow the snow off Glacier Route Three.
+At Babb, you would turn left onto Glacier Route Three and travel for roughly 8 miles before reaching the Many Glacier Entrance.
+Even though there is no restriction on accessing the Many Glacier Entrance, it would be difficult to access from about mid October through mid May as they do not plow the snow on Glacier Route Three.

 Cut Bank Entrance

 Of all the Glacier National Park Entrances, the Cut Bank entrance is the least known and least used.
-Access to this entrance is on Cut Bank Creek Road – a 5 mile dirt road – off Hwy 89, about 18 miles north of Browning, MT.
+Access to this entrance is on Cut Bank Creek Road – a 5 mile dirt road – off Hwy 89, roughly 18 miles north of Browning, MT.
 From this entrance there is a primitive campground, day hikes, and access to backcountry trails.
 There are only 14 campsites in this campground so it’s a great place to camp when you want privacy, peace, and quiet.
-No vehicular access to this entrance is available from about mid October through mid May depending on snow cover.
+No vehicular access to this entrance is available from about mid October through mid May due to snow cover.